-(1) Includes 500 shares owned by Gertrude Prior, Mr. Cornelius B. Prior, Jr.'s wife; 34,000 shares owned by the Katherine D. Prior Revocable Trust; and 8,227 shares held by Tropical Aircraft Co.
+(1) Includes 500 shares owned by Gertrude Prior, Mr. Cornelius B. Prior, Jr.'s wife; 34,000 shares owned by the Katherine D. Prior Revocable Trust; and 8,227 shares held by Tropical Aircraft Co., a company in which Mr. Prior owns approximately 90% of the equity.
 Mr. C.B.
-Prior, Jr. disclaims beneficial ownership of the shares owned by his wife and the Katherine D. Prior Trust.
+Prior, Jr. disclaims beneficial ownership of the shares owned by his wife and the Katherine D. Prior Trust, of which Mr. Prior serves as trustee.
 His address is P.O.
 Box 12030, St. Thomas, U.S. Virgin Islands 00801-5030.

-Excludes 400,000 shares owned by the Prior Family Foundation, a charitable trust for which Mr. C.B.
-Prior, Jr.'s wife serves as trustee and 1,024,750 shares owned by the Cornelius B. Prior, Jr. 2004 Grantor Retained Annuity Trust, which is held for the benefit of Mr. C.B.
-Prior, Jr.'s children and for which Andrew Lane serves as trustee.
-Mr. Prior currently has 563,612 shares pledged as collateral for outstanding loans and 500,550 shares held in a brokerage margin account.
+Excludes 392,776 shares owned by the Prior Family Foundation, a charitable trust for which Mr. C.B.
+Prior, Jr.'s wife serves as trustee.
+Mr. Prior currently has 563,007 shares pledged as collateral for outstanding loans and 500,550 shares held in a brokerage margin account.
 There are currently no outstanding margin loans in this account.